nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 }
 ```

-Let's se what is what.
+Let's see what is what.

 - **name** - is the process name it will help you to locate the application in the `pm2 list` or to manipulate it if needed by `pm2 start/delete...`.
 - **script** - is the location of your application, when you navigate it is from the location of your ecosystem file.